MahinM/udacity-viz/README.md

 >"At any given moment, roughly 5,000 planes are in the skies above the United States" <br/> - From NOAA: http://sos.noaa.gov/Datasets/dataset.php?id=44#

 In my mind, the flights tell a story that is entwined with geography, so I really wanted to incorporate map data with the flight data.
+I combined the airline codes with latitude and longitude information which I then plotted on a map (see us_map_initial.html).
+Next, I wanted to combine the geography with the sheer busyness of the skies, so I researched options for animating the flight paths (see: ./v1/first_animation.html).
+I went down the path of making the states zoomable and clickable, thinking that the visualization might interact with the data on a state level, but that idea seemed to lend itself more to an exploratory visualization than an explanatory story.

+All of my reviewers seemed to enjoy watching the animated flights across the US map, but through the feedback process, I realized that the animation was lacking in depth in terms of analytic value.
+Therefore, I followed the suggestion of one of my reviewers and created a story around flight delays in combination with the animation and the geography.

 #### Animation - Initial Version